gbgplc/loqate-verify-helmcharts/README.md

 ## Trouble Shooting

 Symptoms
-You get one of the following errors from a query.
+You get one of the following errors from a query:

-"No spatialapi available"
+1. "No spatialapi available"
-"Failed to process."
+1. "Failed to process."

-Fix
+Fix:

 Make sure your install manager finished properly as per [Checking Progress of Data Installation](#checking-progress-of-data-installation)

 Wait 5 minutes then check if the error is still happening.

 If the error is still happening:

 First find the pods names using: